Value Selling: How To Sell Value Over Price In Your Store

 Importance of the Value of a Product

 Why should the value of a product be more relevant than its price?
-The old saw is you think about price just once but you enjoy the value of using the product for a lifetime.
-A more expensive product will not need to be replaced as often becoming less expensive than one you have to replace over and over again.
+The old idea is you think about price just once but you enjoy the value of using the product for a lifetime.
+More expensive products will not need to be replaced as often becoming less expensive than ones you have to replace over and over again.

 How can you set the value of a product?
 When a salesperson is qualifying a customer and asking about their project or problem, they need to understand what pain points are most important to that shopper.
 When that salesperson selects an item based on solving the shopper’s needs and removing those pain points, they should mention three ways a product is right for that specific customer.
 A shopper who sees how a product will solve all their needs and then some, will move heaven and earth to buy it.

 How is your brand strengthened by treating your products as though they are valuable rather than expensive?
 When you see your merchandise as valuable, you can convince consumers that purchasing it is an investment, and not an expense.
 For example, a good pair of shoes can have the soles replaced.
 A cheap pair is disposable.
 A custom jacket that costs more will fit better because the pieces are not cut en masse.